DaanS8/ScalableRecognition/README.md

 The best `N` candidates, aka the images with the highest score are all checked if they are a correct match.
 We already calculated the kp and des of the query image.
-If the kp and des are stored per image, we can get those from our SSD drive (disk might be to slow).
+If the kp and des are stored per image, we can get those from our SSD drive (a hard disk might be too slow).
-Then the only thing left to do ist matching the prestored data and aplying geometric verification.
+Then the only thing left to do is matching the pre-stored data and aplying geometric verification.
-The amount of inliers of the `N` best candidates are used for the final proposed match.
+The amount of inliers of the `N` best candidates is used for the final proposed match.

 An image needs to have at least six inliers to be concidered a possible match.
 Then we throw away the candidates with fewer then 20% inliers of the highest amount of inliers.